mauriciopasquier/capistrano-config_provider/README.md

 ### Configuration and defaults

-- `config_strategy` is `'config:git'`.
-It should be the name of the task that updates the configuration.
-This gems provides `'config:git'` and `'config:dir'`, but you could define a custom task.
+    # The name of the task that updates the configuration.
+This gems provides
+    # `'config:git'` and `'config:dir'`, but you could define a custom task.
+    set :config_strategy, 'config:git'

-- `config_repo_url` is `nil` by default.
-It should be your configuration repository url.
+    # Your configuration repository url.
+    set :config_repo_url, nil

-- `config_roles` is `:all` by default.
-In which roles deploy clone this repo.
+    # In which roles deploy this repo.
+    set :config_roles, :all

+    # Which branch to use from `:config_repo_url`.
+You could deploy from
-- `config_repo_branch` is `:master` by default.
-You can deploy from different branches in different stages.
+    # different branches in different stages.
+    set :config_repo_branch, :master

-- `config_release_path` is `'config'` by default.
-This is the name of the cloned repo in capistrano's shared path and should match your linked files' structure.
-It works out of the box with capistrano and rails.
+    # The name of the cloned repo in capistrano's shared path and should match
+    # your linked files' structure.
+It works out of the box with capistrano and
-- `config_local_path` is `"tmp/#{fetch(:stage)}-config"` by default.
-If you're
+    # rails.
+    set :config_release_path, 'config'

-  using `'config:dir'` strategy, this must be the directory from where the configuration will be uploaded to the server.
+    # The directory from where the configuration will be uploaded to the
+    # server, if you're using `'config:dir'` strategy.
+    set :config_local_path`, "tmp/#{fetch(:stage)}-config"

 ## Development